 Brief Cannabinoid Discovery History

-In 1940, celebrated American chemist Roger Adams isolated and identified the molecular structure of cannabidiol (CBD).
-Although tetrahydrocannabinol (THC) was isolated from the plant by a group in 1942, the complete chemical structure of this popular cannabinoid was not determined until the mid-1960s by pioneering cannabinoid researcher Raphael Mechoulam in Israel (due to the emergence of modern testing equipment, most notably gas chromatography, an innovation that did not occur until 1952).
+In 1940, celebrated American chemist Roger Adams isolated and identified the molecular structure of CBD.
+Although THC was isolated from the plant by a group in 1942, the complete chemical structure of this popular cannabinoid was not determined until the mid-1960s by pioneering cannabinoid researcher Raphael Mechoulam in Israel (due to the emergence of modern testing equipment, most notably gas chromatography, an innovation that did not occur until 1952).

 "The report noted that the 'entourage effect' theory was first proposed and coined by a team of Israeli scientists in 1998."